maZna/recommend-me/README.md

 Tools and Technologies used:
 1) SpringBoot
 2) JPA and Hibernate
+3) Maven
-3) H2 In-memory database
+4) H2 In-memory database
-4) ReactJS
+5) ReactJS
-5) Swagger Documentation for endpoints
+6) Swagger Documentation for endpoints